nightroman/FarNet/JsonKit/README.md

 **Notes**

-Editors are not modal, you may have several values edited at the same time.
+Editors are not modal, you may have several nodes edited at the same time.
-You may keep value editors opened after closing source panels.
+You may keep editors after closing source panels.
 But if you plan saving changes in editors then do so before closing source panels, because JSON files are saved from panels.

-Note that removing items in array and object panels detaches their opened editors from the source.
+Removing items in array and object panels detaches opened editors from the source.
 Saving changes in these editors is not possible.

 *********************************************************************